 Eason shareholders give green light to €20m payout from sale of properties

-Eason shareholders had originally expected to share in a €60 million distribution but the sale of three properties – including its flagship store on O’Connell Street in Dublin – has been delayed.
+Eason shareholders had originally expected to share in a €60 million distribution but the sale of three properties – including its flagship store – has been delayed.
 Photograph: Dara Mac Dónaill

 Shareholders in Irish books and stationery retailer Eason have approved a €20 million payout from the proceeds of the sale of a number of properties since late 2018.